Here’s part two of Jack’s I Spy Baby Quilt, you can find part one here – Jack’s I Spy Baby Quilt.

 It didn’t take me long to do the quilting, maybe an hour or so.
 After I was done quilting, I cut off all the excess backing fabric and batting using my rotary cutter and ruler.

 I then got the binding ready.
 My binding was 2.5″ strips.
 I attached all the binding strips into one long strip and then pressed the long strip in half, wrong sides together.
 Using a 1/4″ see allowance I attached the binding to the quilt top.
-I then flipped the binding over to the backside of the quilt and hand sewed it down.
+I then flipped the binding over to the backside of the baby quilt and hand sewed it down.

 I’ll be putting this I Spy Baby quilt in the mail to Oklahoma on Monday morning. 😀